segmentio/chamber/README.md

 $ chamber import <service> <filepath>
 ```

-`import` provides the ability to import secrets from a json file (like the kind
+`import` provides the ability to import secrets from a json or yaml file (like the kind
 you get from `chamber export`).

 You can set `filepath` to `-` to instead read input from stdin.